 VIII.
 Any act or abuse by spoken words, emails, post, pubic insults which would also include deriving perverted pleasure, vicarious or sadistic thrill from actively or passively participating in the disclosure to fresher or any other student

-Functionaries of Hostel Committees & their Powers, Responsibilities/ Duties
+Functionaries of Students’ Welfare Board & their Powers, Responsibilities/ Duties

 a) The Dean of Students is the Head of the Department and has the responsibility of looking after the overall welfare of the boarders.
 The DOS advises the Superintendent and the staff of the hostel on the duties and functions to be carried out.